Menands, New York: Fire department

 Menands has a local volunteer fire department.
-Menands Fire Co.#1 was founded March 3, 1923 and was incorporated in February 1931.
+Menands Fire Co.#1 was founded March 3, 1923, and was incorporated in February 1931.
 In 1936, the Hudson Mohawk Volunteer Firefighters Association was founded at the Menands Fire Co.
 In 1983, Menands Fire Co.#1 moved into the new Fire House, adjacent to old Fire House.
-The old Fire House was renovated for use Village Office, Polce Department and Village Court.
+The old Fire House was renovated for use as the Menands Police Department and Village Court.

 Police department

 The first constable in Menands served in a part-time position.
 The first police chief was appointed by the Village Trustees in 1924, when the village was incorporated.